The Essential Guide

 January is getting wetter, and you’ll see less of the sun this month.
 You’ll likely witness showers almost daily this time of year.
 They don’t tend to last long, though, and with help from the strong sun, the ground dries pretty quickly.
 You’ll still get to enjoy warm spells throughout the day.

 This is the wettest month along the Salkantay Trek, and it can cause the ground to get a little slippery.
-If you travel this month, make sure you take waterproof clothing and hiking boots with excellent grip.
+If you travel this month, take waterproof clothing and hiking boots with excellent grip.
 The weather is generally warm, though, and once the showers stop, you’ll enjoy being in the sun.

-Salkantay Dry Season: What to Expect
+Salkantay Trek in Dry Season: What to Expect?

 Hooray!
 The dry season has officially begun.
 You might see showers here and there, but they’ll be short and light.
 Precipitation, in general, has decreased tenfold, and the climate is lovely during this time of the year.
 This is a great time to trek Salkantay before the large crowds come.

 September is a wonderful time of year for weather.
 It’s getting warmer, and there’s only the odd shower now and again.
 You’ll feel warm and get to enjoy lots of sunshine and fantastic views.
 The tourists are still coming, but there aren’t quite so many.
-This is a great time of year to trek to Machu Picchu.
+This is a great time of year to trip to Machu Picchu.

-What Is the Average Temperature of Salkantay?
+What Is the Average Temperature of Salkantay Trek?

 Throughout the year, the temperature doesn’t fluctuate too much.
-The average temperatures at the Soraypampa campsite and in the higher altitude sections are around 20°C in the day (70°F), and then close to or below 0°C (32°F) at night.
+The average temperatures at the Soraypampa campsite and in the higher altitude sections are around 20°C in the day (70°F) and then close to or below 0°C (32°F) at night.

 What Is the Coldest Month in Salkantay?